ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 | IP | The IP address of the NSX Manager. |
 | FQDN | The NSX Manager fully qualified domain name (FQDN). |
 | HTTP | The username and password that is used to access the NSX Manager web console. |
-{: caption="Table 4.
-Access information tab - NSX Manager" caption-side="bottom"}
+{: caption="Access information tab - NSX Manager" caption-side="bottom"}
 {: tab-title="NSX Manager"}
 {: tab-group="access info"}
 {: class="simple-tab-table"}